Conduct regulations applying to members, students, and employees of ICB Practices in their professional & business activities, both paid & voluntary.

 1. In Society a bookkeeper has a special role.
 Trust in the accounts and books of businesses and individuals is dependent on the bookkeeper's truthful, careful and diligent making and keeping of records.
-The purpose of these rules is to provide standards for members of The Institute of Certified Bookkeepers which are appropriate to their conduct in their employment and practice to the preservation of the dignity of their profession.
+The purpose of these regulations is to provide standards for members of The Institute of Certified Bookkeepers that are appropriate to their conduct in employment and practice, to the preservation of the dignity of their profession.

-2. The rules apply to all members of the Institute.
+2. The regulations apply to all members of the Institute.

-3. The rules apply to the conduct of members in all jurisdictions.
+3. The regulations apply to the conduct of members in all jurisdictions.

-4. A member must comply with the requirements of these rules and any failure to do so shall constitute misconduct.
+4. A member must comply with the requirements of these regulations and any failure to do so shall constitute misconduct.

 6. The following words shall have the meanings set out below: